keypom/keypom-docs/docs/Tutorials/Advanced/daos/daobot.md

 There are a few things to note here.
 1. The additional `require!` in `new_auto_registration` ensures that the function call has attached enough $NEAR to cover the Sputnik [proposal bond](https://github.com/near-daos/sputnik-dao-contract#add-proposal).
 Documentation lists this as 1 $NEAR but the contracts deployed on testnet require just 0.1 $NEAR.
-2. Any DAO can be used, by simply passing in the `dao_contract`
+2. Any DAO can be used, by simply passing in the DAO's `accountId` as the `dao_contract` argument.
 3. The callback function is private, ensuring incoming funciton calls cannot exploit it to auto-approve malicious proposals.

 ---